MarianArlt/kde-plasma-chili/README.md

 ### Prerequisites

 KDE Plasma 5
 SDDM

 ### Installing the theme

 Go to `System Settings > Startup and Shutdown > Login Screen (SDDM) > Get New Theme` and search for "Chili for KDE".
 This requires the `sddm-kcm` package to be installed.
 If in doubt use your package manager to search and if necessary install `sddm-kcm` first.

 ### Manually

-Go to [openDesktop.org](https://www.opendesktop.org/p/1214121), download the tar archive and extract the contents to the theme directory of the SDDM manager (change the path for the downloaded file if necessary):
+[Download the tar archive from openDesktop](https://www.opendesktop.org/p/1214121) and extract the contents to the theme directory of the SDDM manager (change the path for the downloaded file if necessary):
 ```
 $ sudo tar -xzvf ~/Downloads/kde-plasma-chili.tar.gz -C /usr/share/sddm/themes
 ```